physimals/quantiphyse-docs/load_save.rst

 File Formats
 ============

 This software package works with NIFTI volumes.
-Some builds may contain experimentatl support for folders of DICOM files, however this is not well tested.
+Some builds may contain experimental support for folders of DICOM files, however this is not well tested.

 Alternative packages which are able to convert DICOM files to NIFTI include the following: